SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 Using `MSTemplate_Creator` and got stuck?
 Browse the [Summary, Familiarisation and User Documentation](https://github.com/SLINGhub/MSTemplate_Creator/tree/master/docs) to see if you can find a solution.

 Still stuck?
-Post your question as an [issue on GitHub](https://github.com/SLINGhub/MSTemplate_Creator/issues).
+Post your questions as an [issue](https://github.com/SLINGhub/MSTemplate_Creator/issues) or [discussion](https://github.com/SLINGhub/MSTemplate_Creator/discussions) on GitHub.
 While we cannot offer quick user support, we'll try to do our best to address it, as questions often lead to better documentation 📚 or the discovery of bugs 🐛.

 ## Improve the documentation 📚